uzh-dqbm-cmi/SAUNA/README.md

 # Compliance update

-This repository contains code (in the SAUNA folder) adapted from https://doi.org/10.1093/bioinformatics/btt404 by Schöpflin et al. 2013.
-The documentation and licensing of the repository has been updated on 8th May 2025 to comply with the GPL-3.0 license of the original code and to attribute code to the original authors and describe changes.
+This repository contains code (in the SAUNA folder) adapted from https://doi.org/10.1093/bioinformatics/btt404 by Schöpflin et al. 2013, and also code (in the Running_peak_callers/other_peak_callers) folder adapted from https://doi.org/10.1016/j.cell.2015.11.050 by Snyder et al. 2016.
+The documentation and licensing of the repository has been updated between 8th and 12th May 2025 to comply with the GPL-3.0 license of the original code and to attribute code to the original authors and describe changes.
+The original licenses can be found in the repository's main folder.

 # Repository Overview